StackMCP

 • supabase-mcp instead of @supabase/mcp-server-supabase

-Check the exact package name on npmjs.com or in the server's GitHub README.
+The fix: Test manually: npx -y @modelcontextprotocol/server-github.
+Check the exact name on npmjs.com or the server's GitHub repo (GitHub MCP, Supabase MCP).

 Cause 3: Network Issues During Install

-The first time npx -y runs a package, it downloads it from npm.
-If your network is down, behind a corporate proxy, or npm's registry is experiencing issues, the download fails and the server cannot start.
+First-run npx -y downloads from npm.
+If your network is down or behind a corporate proxy, the download fails.

 npm install -g @modelcontextprotocol/server-github